 • ISO 100-6400 (exp.
 12,800)

 The Canon EOS 600D, originally released in 2011, is now excellent value for money second-hand.
-Benefiting from a vari-angle rear LCD display, the EOS 600D makes light work of shooting from awkward angles, while the 9-point AF system is fast and accurate; if a little basic compared to modern cameras.
+Benefitting from a vari-angle rear LCD display, the EOS 600D makes light work of shooting from awkward angles, while the 9-point AF system is fast and accurate; if a little basic compared to modern cameras.

 Video capabilities extend to a respectable 1080p Full HD at 30fps, while the pop-up flash doubles up as a wireless commander unit should you want to get creative with off-camera flash.
 Alternatively, there is the beginner-friendly Basic+ mode that takes control of key settings.